- You can use several types of icons in an Android app.

 - Status Bar Icons

-- Status bar icons are used to represent notifications from your application in the status bar.
+- Status bar icons are used to represent notifications from your app in the status bar.

 - Tab Icons